Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Analysis of experimental data

 In the top row of Fig.~\ref{fig:fig2}, we present results for glassy polybutadiene (see Table~\ref{tab:sources}), using exactly the same presentational format as in Fig.~\ref{fig:fig1}.
 The results in Fig.~\ref{fig:fig2}a reveal excellent agreement between the experimental data and the $\omega^4$ tail for the selected $A_{\rm D}$ (see caption). $A_{\rm D}$ is superimposed (green line) on the reduced VDoS in Fig.~\ref{fig:fig2}b and appears to be consistent with an extrapolated Debye's plateau.
 The reduced VDoS in Fig.~\ref{fig:fig2}b reveals curvature on the semi-logarithmic scale used, but not yet a plateau.
 Interestingly, the independently measured $A_{\rm D}$ (brown arrow) is smaller than the extracted $A_{\rm D}$ value and may appear less consistent with an extrapolated Debye's plateau, though a strictly quantitative statement cannot be made in the absence of a clear Debye's plateau.

 The situation is different in the bottom row of Fig.~\ref{fig:fig2}, where we present results for glassy glycerol (see Table~\ref{tab:sources}).
 The results in Fig.~\ref{fig:fig2}c yet again reveal reasonably good agreement between the experimental data and the $\omega^4$ tail for the selected $A_{\rm D}$, see figure caption for the extracted parameters.
 Note that the value of the minimal objective function is smaller than unity, $\eta_{_4}\!\simeq\!0.43$, yet it is larger than the corresponding values in the analyses in Fig.~\ref{fig:fig1} (as is also evident from the observed fluctuations).
-The selected $A_{\rm D}$ is superimposed (green line) on the reduced VDoS in Fig.~\ref{fig:fig2}b and is perfectly consistent with the observed Debye's plateau.
-In contrast, the independently measured $A_{\rm D}$ (brown arrow) deviates quite significantly from Debye's plateau, indicating that the elastic measurements used to independently estimate $A_{\rm D}$ might be inaccurate.
-Consequently, our analysis not only demonstrates experimental consistency with the $\omega^4$ tail, but also naturally detects possible inaccuracies in the independently measured $A_{\rm D}$.
+The selected $A_{\rm D}$ is superimposed (green line) on the reduced VDoS in Fig.~\ref{fig:fig2}d and is perfectly consistent with the observed Debye's plateau.
+In contrast, the independently measured $A_{\rm D}$ (brown arrow) deviates quite significantly from Debye's plateau, a point that is unfortunately not discussed in the original experimental report~\cite{wuttke1995fast}.
+Note, however, that the elastic measurements used to independently estimate $A_{\rm D}$ in~\cite{wuttke1995fast} were not performed on the same samples (but were rather extracted from Refs.~[22, 23] therein), which in view of the nonequilibrium history dependence of glasses, may explain the deviation.

 In Figs.~\ref{fig:fig1}-\ref{fig:fig2}, we analyzed experimental ${\cal D}(\omega)$ data for 4 glassy materials, differing in composition, interatomic interactions and possibly preparation protocols.
 In Fig.~\ref{fig:fig3}, we turn our attention to a pair of glasses that share the same composition (and hence interatomic interactions), but differ in their nonequilibrium history.
 Specifically, we consider silica glasses at different densities, which opens the way for comparing different glassy states on equal footing, where our a priori expectation is that both $A_{\rm g}$ and $A_{\rm D}$ decrease upon densification.